 For Fiscal Year 2017-2018 (October 1, 2017 - September 30, 2018), the CAFR must be filed by Friday, March 29, 2019.
-The audit firm of Belt Harris Pechacek, LLLP performed the annual audit for the City and determined that "the financial statements...present fairly, in all material respects, the respective financial position of...the City as of September 30, 2018...in accordance with accounting principles generally accepted in the United States of America" (unmodified opinion).
-The auditors will present the results of the audit to the Finance Committee and then at the workshop preceding this regular meeting of the City Council.
+The audit firm of Belt Harris Pechacek, LLLP performed the annual audit for the City.
+The auditors will review the results of the annual audit with the Finance Committee prior to the workshop.
+They will be at the workshop meeting to present their findings to the City Council.